haoxins/jupyter-notebooks/README.md

   [jupyter-pytorch-full.cpu](./jupyter-pytorch-full/cpu.Dockerfile)
   for a `pip install ...` example.

-* WARNING: a common cause of errors is users running `pip install --user ...`, causing the home-directory (which is backed by a PVC) to contain a different or incompatible version of a package contained in  `/opt/conda/...`

 ### Adding apt-get packages

 * Extend one of the base images and install any